cathaypacific8747/fr24/docs/usage/authentication.md

 === "Output"

     ```
-    You are not authenticated.
+    warning: not authenticated
-    Provide credentials in environment variables: either
+    help: provide your credentials in environment variables, either:
-    - fr24_username + fr24_password or
+    - `fr24_username` and `fr24_password`, or
-    - fr24_subscription_key + fr24_token
-    Alternatively, copy the example config file to /home/user/.config/fr24/fr24.conf.
+    - `fr24_subscription_key` and `fr24_token`
+    help: alternatively, create a template configuration file at
+    `/home/user/.config/fr24/fr24.conf` with the command `fr24 auth create`.
     ```

 You should be authenticated if you would like to access more history or use the data for commercial purposes.